 Kaplan Kirsch & Rockwell assists clients in a broad range of environmental compliance matters.
 We are best known for work on unusually complex compliance and cleanup projects.
 Our attorneys routinely represent clients with respect to their rights and responsibilities under the Comprehensive Environmental Response, Compensation, and Liability Act (CERCLA), Resource Conservation and Recovery Act (RCRA), and other federal and state statutory schemes for the cleanup of contaminated sites and contribution claims for remediation costs.
-We also represent private parties as well as cities, counties, and other public jurisdictions negotiating and implementing administrative orders, voluntary cleanup plans, and consent orders; responding to compliance orders; and acting on notices of violation.
+We also represent private parties, cities, counties, and other public jurisdictions negotiating and implementing administrative orders, voluntary cleanup plans, and consent orders; responding to compliance orders; acting on notices of violation; and in litigation.

 Board of County Comm’rs of La Plata County, Colorado v.
 Brown Group Retail, C.A.
 08-CV-00855 (D. Colo.
 2008) (provided expert testimony on reasonableness of remediation costs)